hesterrk/Graphs/projects/social/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?
+-->  Would need to call this method 500 times as add_friendship method creates a bi-directional friendship between two people so total friendships created would be 1000, so we only need call add_friendship half the many times.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+--> percentage of other users will be in a particular user's extended social network:
+:find number of length of keys in connections (-1 as dont count yourself) divided by total users, multiplied by 100 to get a percentage
+= 99% of users are in extended social network for user = almost everyone is friends with everyone